Mallrat: 2017–2021: Signing onto labels, In the Sky and Driving Music

-2022: Butterfly Blue
+2022-2023: Butterfly Blue

 On 4 February 2022 Mallrat released "Your Love".
 On 2 March 2022, Mallrat released "Teeth" and announced the release of her debut studio album, Butterfly Blue.
 The album peaked at number 6 on the ARIA Charts.
+In June 2023 she released a song with New Zealand artist Benee called "Do It Again", which is serving as the official song of the 2023 FIFA Women's World Cup.